-Both the IVDR and the IVDD ensure that all self test diagnostics are independently evaluated by a Notified Body such as BSi or TUV, prior to being CE marked and placed on the market.
-The 4 digit number associated with the CE mark denotes which Notified Body has approved the test.
-A Notified Body is an organisation that has been designated by an EU member state (the designating authority) to assess whether manufacturers and their medical devices meet the requirements set out in legislation.
-In the UK, the Medicines and Healthcare products Regulatory Agency (MHRA) is the designating and competent authority.
+Both the IVDR and the IVDD ensure that all self-test diagnostics are independently evaluated by a Notified Body such as BSi or TUV, prior to being CE marked, or an Approved Body in the UK, before being UKCA marked, and placed on the market.
+The 4-digit number associated with the CE/UKCA mark denotes which Notified Body/Approved Body has approved the test.
+A Notified Body is an independent EU organisation that has been designated by an EU member state (the designating authority) to assess whether manufacturers and their medical devices meet the requirements set out in EU legislation.
+In the UK, the Medicines and Healthcare products Regulatory Agency (MHRA) is the designating and competent authority responsible for the designation of Approved Bodies and compliance with UK regulations.

-Regulation of self tests is currently more rigorous than for hospital tests
+The regulation of self-testing kits is currently more rigorous than for hospital tests

-There are different classes of diagnostics and these are assessed according to risk.
-The regulation of self test kits in the UK is more stringent than that for laboratory diagnostics, having to also ensure that the tests are easy to use by lay persons and provide relevant, reliable and easy to interpret results, as well as the required accuracy, sensitivity and specificity.
-Once a self test has been approved by a Notified Body and CE marked, the test may be freely sold within the UK and EU without restriction, providing the instructions for use are in the language of the country it is marketed in.
+There are different classes of diagnostics, and these are assessed according to risk.
+The regulation of self-test kits in the UK is currently more stringent than that for laboratory diagnostics, having to also ensure that the tests have undergone user trials to prove that they are easy to use by lay persons and provide relevant, reliable and easy to interpret results, as well as the required accuracy, sensitivity and specificity.
+Once a self-test has been approved by a Notified Body and CE marked, the test may be sold within the UK and EU, providing the instructions for use are in the language of the country it is marketed in.

 The Notified Body will evaluate self-test devices to ensure that the: